Abdomen | CT / MRI / Ultrasound

 What Causes a Small Bowel Obstruction?

-Several different processes can lead to this report term.
-The point of the list below is to show the main reason groups doctors consider after the scan identifies the finding.
+Several problems can lead to this report term.
+The list below shows the main groups doctors consider.

-- Common benign and incidental explanations for small bowel obstruction
+- Common benign and incidental explanations for small bowel

 - Inflammatory or degenerative causes when the finding fits that pattern